-With us crossing the half the alphabets, I never even realized that the days have simply disappeared and here I am with O. Yes you can say O for all you like, but that’s the fact!
-And its been such an awesome marathon, so much so that there have been many requests left right and center for many more such theme specific marathons!
+With us crossing half the alphabets, I never even realized that the days have simply disappeared and here I am with O. Yes you can say O for all you like, but that’s the fact!
+And it’s been such an awesome marathon, so much so that there have been many requests left right and center for many more such theme-specific marathons!

 Orange Tutti Frutti Cake – Eggless

 Butter – 4 tbsp melted

 Baking Powder – 1-1/2 tsp